junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dad might not see it that way," Sam says quietly, swallowing again, struggling to get words out.
 "You know how he was.
 He might be... not very happy about it."

 "I'll deal with Dad.
 He's a ghost, he doesn't get a vote -- if he's unhappy, cope with it."
-Dean insists.
+Dean insists harshly.
 "Cas is coming."

-Sam glances at Cas with a guilty look, sitting into the passenger seat.
+Sam glances at Cas with a guilty look.
+"I didn't mean to, uh, you know..." he struggles with words awkwardly.

-Cas frowns slightly, looking from Dean to Sam.
-From where he's sitting, he can see half Dean's side and only Sam's back.
-"It sounds improper for me to be in this trip," he says with a low voice, reaching for the door handle.
+"I understand."
+Cas answers, frowning slightly, looking from Sam to Dean, meeting Dean's expectant eyes.

+Dean waits for him.

+Cas continues with a low voice, "It sounds improper for me to be in this trip."
+His feet shift the direction slightly, as if he's about to go back into his room.
 "I will leave you with your family alone."

 "Cas!"
-Dean stops him harshly.
-"You come with us."
+Dean calls him sharply, moving back to land a hand on his shoulder, lowering his voice.
+"I didn't forget so quickly what you just told me.
+You come with us."
 There is a undefiable resolute in his voice.
-Castiel retracts his hand.
+Then even quieter, only the two of them can hear, "Don't make me have to watch you cough blood or dying again.
+Please."

+Cas nods small.
+"Okay," he says quietly.

+They move to the garage.

-The car races out of the garage, heading east under a starry sky.
+The car heads east under a starry sky.

 <br>